 Hearnes Center – Wrestling

-- New Room: 60x104 ft mat area with three full-size competition circles, 46 stadium seats and state-of-the-art cardiovascular workout area (now one of the largest wrestling facilities in the nation)
+- New Practice / Workout Area:Currently includes a 60x104 ft. mat area with three full-size competition circles, 46 stadium seats and a state-of-the-art cardiovascular workout area.
+As a whole, Tigers wrestlers now have the ability to practice in one of the largest wrestling facilities in the NCAA.

 - Post Season Wrestling Events

-Missouri's old wrestling room, now a weight room, combined with a lounge, three coaches offices and a video room have given the Tigers a workout area unlike any other in the country.
+Missouri's old wrestling room which is now a weight room inside Hearnes, combined with a players lounge, three coaches’ offices and a video room have given the Tigers a workout area unlike any other in the country.

-After several years of hosting duals in the Hearnes Fieldhouse, the Tiger wrestling squad now hosts all events, excluding the Missouri Open, on the main floor of the Hearnes Center.
-Over the past 30 plus years, attendance to Missouri's wrestling events has continued to grow, with the largest crowd (2,128) recorded Jan.
-22, 2006, in Missouri's televised dual against No. 1 Oklahoma State.
+After several years of hosting duals in the Hearnes Fieldhouse, the Tigers wrestling squad now hosts all events, excluding the Missouri Open, on the main competition floor of the Hearnes Center.
+Over the past 30 plus years, attendance to Missouri's wrestling events has continued to grow, with the largest crowd (2,128) recorded on Jan.
+22, 2006 in Missouri's televised dual against No. 1 Oklahoma State.

 The Missouri Open, an annual event drawing teams from across the Midwest, continues to run in the Hearnes Fieldhouse.
 Attracting nearly 600 wrestlers from 20 teams, the all-day event pits several of the nation's best wrestlers against one another.